costajob/app-servers/README.md

 ### Node.js
 [Node.js](https://nodejs.org/en/) version 7.0.1 is installed by official OSX package.
 I once used to code in JavaScript much more than today.
 I left it behind in favor or more "backend" languages: it is a shame, since V8 is pretty fast, ES6 has filled many language lacks and the rise of Node.js has proven JavaScript is much more than an in-browser tool.

+### Clojure
+[Clojure](http://clojure.org/) 1.8.0 is installed via homebrew.
+Clojure is a dynamic, general-purpose programming language, strongly inspired by Lips, that runs on the JVM.
+Clojure is a compiled language, yet remains completely dynamic: every feature supported by Clojure is supported at runtime.

 ### Java
 [Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.